-White blood cells are responsible for fighting off most infections in the body.
+White blood cells fight off most infections in the body.
 Normal levels range from 4,500 – 10,000 white blood cells per microliter.
 Any number above this may be indicative of an infection

 X-rays are a very effective tool for diagnosing osteomyelitis.
 Generally speaking, it is cheaper to get an x-ray considering nearly every healthcare facility has an x-ray machine nearby.
 Moreover, despite their limitations in revealing damage to soft tissue, x-rays are very good at visualizing bony structures.
 However, damage may not be visible until osteomyelitis has been present for several weeks.

-More expensive tests can also be used to provide detailed images.
+More expensive tests can also provide detailed images.
 Computerized Tomography (CT scans) and Magnetic Resonance Imaging (MRI) can provide detailed images of the bone and the surrounding soft tissue.

 To give you an idea of how juries rule in osteomyelitis cases, we pulled some plaintiff’s verdicts at random.
 These are a fairly mixed-bag of cases and facts, so you should not consider these as the ultimate arbiter of your case’s worth.
 Still, consider this one tool to use when evaluating the value of your case.

-- 2015, Virginia: $600,000 Settlement – After suffering from severe back pain, a 64 year-old man presents to the emergency room.
+- 2015, Virginia: $600,000 Settlement—After suffering from severe back pain, a 64-year-old man presents to the emergency room.
 He is diagnosed with a lumbar strain and told to take ibuprofen.
 Three days later, the man presents again, complaining of similar pain.
 No physical examination was given, and the patient is, once again, told to continue taking ibuprofen.
-He returns again the following day, only to be diagnosed with several infections including osteomyelitis.
-He is eventually transferred to Johns Hopkins, where he is treated for various illnesses including encephalitis and the other infections.
+He returns the following day, only to be diagnosed with several infections including osteomyelitis.
+He is eventually transferred to Johns Hopkins, where he is treated for various illnesses including encephalitis and other infections.
 Other doctors suggest that a CT scan and administration of IV antibiotics would have prevented the severe illnesses suffered by the plaintiff.
-As a result, he sues the original hospital, settling the claim prior to trial.
+As a result, he sues the original hospital, which settled the claim prior to trial.

-- 2014, Pennsylvania: $3,500,000 Verdict – A man with a history of diabetes has to undergo surgery to treat his Cauda Equina Syndrome.
+- 2014, Pennsylvania: $3,500,000 Verdict—A man with a history of diabetes has to undergo surgery to treat his Cauda Equina Syndrome.
 After the surgery, the man develops pressure sores throughout his body, with the worst being on his feet.
-The man also develops sores on his coccyx from being left in a bedpan for significant amount of time.
-After also developing MRSA and other infections, the patient undergoes a total of 18 surgeries.
+The man also develops sores on his coccyx from being left in a bedpan for a significant amount of time.
+After also developing MRSA and other infections, the patient undergoes 18 surgeries.
 He then develops osteomyelitis in his foot, causing him to undergo amputation surgery to further prevent the spread of infection.
-The man sues the hospital claiming that the negligent care caused the infections and subsequent surgeries.
-The defense drew attention to the man’s elevated risk of developing infection, claiming that they did all that they could to prevent infection.
-The jury disagreed and awards a $3,500,000.
+The man sues the hospital, claiming that negligent care caused the infections and subsequent surgeries.
+The defense drew attention to the man’s elevated risk of developing an infection, claiming that they did all that they could to prevent infection.
+The jury disagreed and awards $3,500,000.

-- 2013, Maryland: $869,082 Verdict – A 56 year-old man presents to the hospital emergency room.
+- 2013, Maryland: $869,082 Verdict—A 56-year-old man presents to the hospital emergency room.
 He had undergone neck surgery 10 years earlier, putting him at high risk for developing osteomyelitis.
-Over the first 4 days of hospitalization he complained of persistent neck pain.
+Over the first 4 days of hospitalization, he complained of persistent neck pain.
 However, no one examined his neck or performed an x-ray.
 He was simply given morphine.
 On the fifth day, a cardiologist performed a cardiac catheterization.
 Following the procedure, the man somehow fractured his neck and spent the next 41 days on life support until he passed away.
 An x-ray following the catheterization revealed that the man had been suffering from osteomyelitis.
-The Plaintiff contended that a simple x-ray would have led to a diagnosis prior to the catheterization.
-The Plaintiff also contended that once the diagnosis was made, the application of a soft collar would have guarded against a neck fracture.
-After deliberating for several hours the jury returned a verdict of $869,082.
+Plaintiff contended that a simple x-ray would have led to a diagnosis prior to the catheterization.
+Plaintiff also contended that once the diagnosis was made, the application of a soft collar would have guarded against a neck fracture.
+After deliberating for several hours, the jury returned a verdict of $869,082.

-- 2006, Maryland: $1,000,000 Settlement – A woman goes to an orthopedist for a cervical laminectomy.
+- 2006, Maryland: $1,000,000 Settlement–A woman goes to an orthopedist for a cervical laminectomy.
 Following the surgery, she returns to the orthopedist for treatment because the surgical incision was painful, red, and draining pus.
-The orthopedist cultures the fluid and finds evidence of Staphylococcus areus.
-He prescribes an oral antibiotic but the patient sees no improvement.
+The orthopedist cultures the fluid and finds evidence of Staphylococcus aureus.
+He prescribes an oral antibiotic, but the patient sees no improvement.
 The infection spreads and she eventually needs additional surgeries, including a total right hip replacement.
 The woman sues the orthopedist, contending that he was negligent in failing to consult with an infectious disease specialist at the time of the culture and that he should have prescribed IV antibiotics.
 The case settled prior to trial for $1,000,000.

-- 2004, Maryland: $2,200,000 Settlement – In this tragic case, a 71 year-old man presents to the hospital with severe back pain.
+- 2004, Maryland: $2,200,000 Settlement—In this tragic case, a 71-year-old man presents to the hospital with severe back pain.
 He sees an orthopedist that diagnoses him discitis and prescribes pain medications.
 17 days later, the man is discharged.
 He follows up with the same orthopedist on two additional occasions over the next several weeks complaining of severe back pain, neck pain, and feeling sensations of electrical shocks down both arms.
 Each time the orthopedist fails to diagnose the condition.
 A few days later, he goes to the hospital.
 Within hours, the man loses the ability to move his arms and legs.
 An MRI revealed he had been suffering from osteomyelitis.
-Due to the orthopedist’s negligence in failing to diagnose and treat the condition, the man is permanently paralyzed.
-The case settled prior to trial for $2,200,000.
+Because of the orthopedist’s negligence in failing to diagnose and treat the condition, the man is permanently paralyzed.
+The lawsuit settled prior to trial for $2,200,000.